godotengine/godot-docs/classes/class_node.rst

 - void  **move_child**  **(** :ref:`Node<class_node>` child_node, :ref:`int<class_int>` to_pos  **)**

 Move a child node to a different position (order) amongst the other children.
-Since calls, signals, etc are performed by tree order, changing the order of chilren nodes may be useful.
+Since calls, signals, etc are performed by tree order, changing the order of children nodes may be useful.

 .. _class_Node_get_groups: